apache/age-website/docs/intro/types.md

 # Data Types - An Introduction to agtype

-AGE uses a custom data type called agtype, which is the only data type returned by AGE.
-Agtype is a superset of Json and a custom implementation of JsonB.
+AGE uses a custom data type called `agtype`, which is the only data type returned by AGE. `agtype` is a superset of Json and a custom implementation of JsonB.

 ## Simple Data Types